(See also Approach to Parasitic Infections.)

 Diagnosis of cutaneous larva migrans is based on the clinical manifestations.
 Ova are not present in the stool.

 These drugs should only be used during pregnancy if benefits outweigh risks.
-Ivermectin is not effective.
+Ivermectin is not recommended for intestinal hookworm infection.

 General support and correction of iron deficiency anemia are needed if infection is heavy.